-- 5. The supervisory authority has not identified serious concerns arising from the system of governance of the undertaking in the last three financial years. - 10.
-All written policies required as part of the system of governance are complete and approved by the administrative, management or supervisory body, are aligned with each other and with the business strategy of the undertaking.
+- 5. The supervisory authority has not identified unresolved material concerns arising from the system of governance of the undertaking. - 10.
+All written policies required as part of the system of governance are complete and approved by the administrative, management or supervisory body, are aligned with each other and are able to support the business strategy of the undertaking.